 A total of 48 whole-round sections were collected for interstitial water analyses from Holes C0001E, C0001F, and C0001H.
-Routine sampling density was approximately one per core; denser sampling was done from the first core just below the seafloor (three samples), where the considerable mixing of interstitial water with seawater and anaerobic methane oxidation occur. $SO_4$ concentration decreases linearly from the seawater value at a rate of ~2.5 mM/m to nearly 0 mM at 14 m CSF at Site C0001.
-Alkalinity and dissolved PO4 concentration consistently increase to maximum values at ~50 m CSF, reflecting the activity of interstitial microbes that metabolize sedimentary organic matter through a reaction that ultimately produces inorganic metabolic byproducts in the shallow interval (e.g., Berner, 1980).
+Sulfate concentration decreases linearly from seawater value at a rate of ~2.5 mM/m to nearly 0 mM at 14 m CSF at Site C0001.
+Alkalinity and dissolved PO4 concentrations consistently increase to maximum values at ~50 m CSF, reflecting the activity of interstitial microbes that metabolize sedimentary organic matter through a reaction that ultimately produces inorganic metabolic byproducts in the shallow interval (e.g., Berner, 1980).
 Dissolved NH4 concentration also reaches a maximum constant value between 105 and 175 m CSF, resulting presumably from anaerobic deammonification of organic matter during early diagenesis in this interval.
-The concentration of Cl rapidly decreases from the seafloor to 100 m CSF to a local minimum and then increases continuously below this depth (Fig. F8).
+The concentration of Cl rapidly decreases from the seafloor to 100 m CSF to a local minimum and then increases continuously below this depth (Fig. F9).
 Chlorine is one of the most conservative elements in marginal settings; therefore, the 3.6% dilution at 100 m CSF reflects input of freshwater.
-The coincidence of the Cl minimum with the NH4 maximum at 100 m CSF suggests that water input from a deamonification reaction could be responsible for this freshening.
-This question will be resolved by future oxygen and hydrogen isotopic analysis, which may record the presence of hydrate-sourced fluids as another candidate.
-Sodium concentration is scattered because of analytical error, but there is a slight increase in concentration with depth and a clear decrease at the seafloor (Fig. F8).
+The coincidence of the Cl minimum with the NH4 maximum at 100 m CSF suggests that water input from a deammonification reaction could be responsible for this freshening.
+This question will be resolved by future oxygen and hydrogen isotopic analysis, which may record the presence of hydratesourced fluids as another candidate.
+Sodium concentration is scattered because of analytical error, but there is a slight increase in concentration with depth and a clear decrease at the seafloor (Fig. F9).
 The monotonous decrease of K with depth is the result of continuous reaction with clay mineral phases in thermal equilibrium.
-There is a pronounced breakout of the trend at 112 m CSF, resulting from interaction with a volcanic ash layer.
+A pronounced breakout of the trend at 112 m CSF results from interaction with a volcanic ash layer.
 There is also a localized minimum in Mg and maximum in Ca concentration at this depth.
 The increase in Ca at greater depths suggests that Ca is being released from clay minerals at all depths, but the amount of removal exceeds the amount of production in the upper zone.